HumanDynamics/loan-hack/credit-union-hack-blog.md

 Secured loan originations, while complex, create multiple opportunities to integrate blockchain goodness that scales to multiple verticals.

+TLDR:

+Blockchain techology can enable integration of business, legal and technical aspects of transactions.
+To illustrate and prove this thesis, (Dazza and Nina) spent the week hacking a core legal element, the secured transaction.
+Secured transactions are those where collateral is pledged as security for a debt, and they make the commercial world turn.
+The documentary elements of a secured transaction are typically general contract terms and conditions, a promissory note and a collateral security agreement,  These three elements serve different functions and are often, but not always, separate documents within a loan transaction.
+By iterating a methodical, modular implementation of secured loans, we can use blockchain technology to both replicate and advance legally significant commercial relationships.

+We explored secured transactions in terms of a U.S consumer auto loan.

+Blockchain technology can record reliable evidence of a contract.

 Topic Items:

 ### Record Evidence on Blockchain of Enforceable Contract